Sun Sajna: Plot

 Gopi is shocked to find out this and tries other ways to get Basanti, but they don't work.
 Raj and Basanti would often go on the hill and dream of their married life together.
 But before the marriage could take place, Raj has to perform his show in Bombay and bring his mother to meet Basanti and for the wedding.
 Basanti and Raj do not want to be separated, even for a few days, but they patiently waited for the days to pass so they can marry.
 On the day when Raj and his mother were to return, they meet Basanti's uncle who offers them a ride back home.
 The man who also vowed his revenge is sitting on the side of the road when he sees Basanti's uncle and Raj.
-He gets into a truck and hits their car off the road.
+He drives a truck and knocks their car off the road.